projectitis/tilemap/readme.md

 ## mac
 This file is part of the mac (or μac) "Microprocessor App Creator" library. mac is a project that enables creating beautiful and useful apps on the [Teensy microprocessor](https://www.pjrc.com/teensy/), but hopefully is generic enough to be ported to other microprocessor boards.
-The various libraries that make up mac (includign this one) might also be useful in other projects.
+The various libraries that make up mac (including this one) might also be useful in other projects.

 # Status
 **Work in progress!
 Use at own risk.**